 Meet our Team

-I am currently the Flight Path Coordinator for Red Wing Public Schools and also have 11 years of Special Education Teaching Experience.
+I am an educational professional and have over eleven years of special education teaching experience and currently am the Flight Path Coordinator for Red Wing Public Schools, helping students prepare for adult life and careers.
 I have a Bachelor's degree in Special Education as well as a Master's degree in Educational Administration.
-I first traveled to Cambodia in 2009, when I designed and led a training in sensory disorders for the staff of House of Smiles, a daycare center for children with disabilities.
-This was likely one of the first of such trainings in the country.
-I began to recognize the discrepancy of services available to people with disabilities, despite the interest and efforts of caring and compassionate people.
-Through the trainings I have since lead in Cambodia, I have seen the positive impact they have had and I hope that through our continued efforts with DSI, we can enrich the services available to people with disabilities around the world.
-Additionally, with a diagnosis of epilepsy, I am thankful for the support and care I have access to which has further driven a personal connection to the work we are doing.
+I first traveled to Cambodia in 2009, when I truly began to understand the discrepancy of services available to people with disabilities in various parts of our world, despite the interest and efforts of caring and compassionate people.
+Through the trainings work I have led in Cambodia since that time, I have seen the positive impact they have had and I hope that through our continued efforts with DSI, we can enrich the services available to people with disabilities around the world.
+Additionally, with a diagnosis of epilepsy, I am thankful for the support and care I have access to which has further driven a personal connection to the work we are doing at DSI.